bgamari/ghc-wiki-import/type-functions-syn-tc.md

-Normalisation of an equality `s = t` of arbitrary type terms `s` and `t` leads to a (possibly empty) set of normal equations, or to a type error.
+Normalisation of an equality `s = t` of arbitrary type terms `s` and `t` (not containing schema variables) leads to a (possibly empty) set of normal equations, or to a type error.
 We proceed as follows:

 1. Reduce `s` and `t` to HNF, giving us `s'` and `t'`.